turingschool-examples/2208-final-assessment-starter/README.md

 ## Set Up

-You will need to sign up for an api key for the Geocoding Service.
-You can do that here.
+You will need to sign up for an api key for the [Geocoding Service](https://api-ninjas.com/api/geocoding).

 To get your repo set up, please do the following:
 1. Fork and clone this repository onto your local machine